-But you need to restrict your movements further if you:
+When you should restrict your movements

 How to restrict your movements

-Do not go to work.
+Do not go to school or college.

 Do not use public transport.

-Do not have visitors at your home
+Do not have visitors at your home.

 Do not visit others, even if you usually care for them.

 Do not go to the shops or pharmacy - where possible, order your groceries online or have some family or friends drop them off.

-The person you live with may be referred for a test for coronavirus.
-If their test is positive you will need to continue to restrict your movements.
+The person you live with may be referred for a test for COVID-19.
+If their test is positive, you will become a close contact and should restrict your movements.